 Medicaid CARE Act would allow more than 2,000 low-income Illinoisans to access substance abuse treatment each year

-CARBONDALE –(ENEWSPF)–May 2, 2016.
-In the midst of the ongoing heroin and prescription opioid abuse epidemic, U.S. Senator Dick Durbin (D-IL) today discussed legislation he has introduced to expand access to treatment for people who are not receiving the addiction care they need.
+CASEYVILLE, IL –(ENEWSPF)–March 24, 2016.
+In the midst of the continuing heroin and prescription opioid abuse epidemic, U.S. Senator Dick Durbin (D-IL) today discussed legislation he has introduced to expand access to treatment for people who are not receiving the addiction care they need.
 The Medicaid Coverage for Addiction Recovery Expansion (Medicaid CARE) Act would modify the Medicaid Institutions for Mental Disease (IMD) Exclusion policy—a decades-old Medicaid policy that has had the unintended consequence of limiting treatment for our most at-risk populations.
 The measure would allow more than 2,000 additional Illinois Medicaid beneficiaries to receive care annually.
 Currently, less than 12 percent of Illinoisans in need of substance abuse treatment actually receive specialized care.

 “Too many substance abuse centers do not qualify for Medicaid because of an outdated understanding of addiction, which restricts access to care.
 Less than 12 percent of Illinoisans in need of substance abuse treatment actually receive specialized care.
 That unacceptable treatment rate is hindering our ability to help these individuals turn their lives around and start curtailing this public health epidemic that’s feeding on our state’s youth,” Durbin said.
 “That’s why I introduced a bill to change this outdated and ill-advised policy to ensure that patients in need of substance abuse care can get it.”